atusy/ragas/docs/concepts/metrics/available_metrics/context_precision.md

 ### Context Precision with reference

-`LLMContextPrecisionWithReference` metric is can be used when you have both retrieved contexts and also reference answer associated with a `user_input`.
+`LLMContextPrecisionWithReference` metric can be used when you have both retrieved contexts and also reference answer associated with a `user_input`.
 To estimate if a retrieved contexts is relevant or not this method uses the LLM to compare each of the retrieved context or chunk present in `retrieved_contexts` with `reference`.

 #### Example